methos28/SDL_csharp11/README.md

  ### Instructions :
+  - First of all this is the CODE.
+You'll Have to Open the solution with .SLN Extention in Visual Studio with below settings and Then Produce the .EXE file with it to       Run the Project
   - Add Bunifu_UI_v1.52.dll into your references of Project Solution if its not Present there.
   - Install mysql-connector-net-8.0.22.msi to Get Mysql.Data it into the Project Solution References.
   - Add Mysql.Data in References of Project Solution if its not there.